tenzir/platform/examples/keycloak/README.md

 If you use the bundled keycloak instance, the initial username is `admin` and password is `changeme`.

-Remember to change the default password after logging in for the first time.
+Remember to change the default password after logging in for the first time, and to set up 2-factor authentication for your admin user.

 ### Create a new `tenzir` realm (optional)